The Layoff Guide

 Am I Eligible for Unemployment in Massachusetts?

-• You must be unemployed through no fault of your own
+• You separated from your Massachusetts job through no fault of your own

-• You must be able and available to work
+• You are able and immediately available for full-time work

-How to File for Unemployment in Massachusetts — Step by Step
+How to File for Unemployment in Massachusetts, Step by Step

 1. 1Visit mass.gov and navigate to unemployment insurance